beatriceparodi/ngsSim-simulation/README.md

 `$NGSTOOLS/ngsPopGen/ngsCovar -probfile results/ALL.geno -outfile results/matrix.covar -nind 30 -nsites 10000 -call 0 -norm 0 &> /dev/null`

-####with SNP
-Since we performed a SNP calling, how many sites we are taking into consideration after that?(581 in my case).
-We can see it with these commands
+If we performed a SNP calling, we need to know how many sites we are taking into consideration (581 in my case).
+We can see them  with these commands

 `less -S SNP/SNPall.mafs.gz`
 `N_SITES=`zcat SNP/SNPall.mafs.gz | tail -n+2 | wc -l``
 `echo $N_SITES`